Canon 1Ds Mark II vs M50

 Review summary: Canon 1Ds Mark II vs M50

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds Mark II or the Canon M50 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1Ds Mark II:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.